EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-7/index.md

 ![](images/45.jpg)

 Past me did me a solid and saved off the original OEM bracket that I powder coated way back when.
-Truth be told I didn't even realize I still had it and found it while digging through an old parts bin I hadn't touched in years.
+Truth be told I didn't even realize I still had it.
+I found it while digging through an old parts bin I hadn't touched in years.

 ![](images/46.jpg)